-While a title like "Why it is Wrong for Employers to Spy on Employees" is not very exciting, it is perfectly adequate for a debate position paper: : it specifies the issue, and your position on it.
-Keep it simple and direct, being clever and witty takes up time better spent writing the paper itself.
+While a title like "How I Respond to Conflict" is not very exciting, it is perfectly adequate for a journal entry: it quickly tells the reader what the journal entry will address.
+Similarly for "I Must Stop Avoiding" as a title for a reflection paper: it provides a nice preview of the thesis the paper will defend.
+Keep the title simple and direct, being clever and witty takes up time better spent writing the paper itself.